At what age can kids join the club?

 - Competition Entry Fees

-- Hotel cost, lift tickets, meals associated with 'away' competitions.
+- Hotel cost, lift tickets, meals associated with away competitions.

-- Coach travel expenses for Competitions.
+- Coach travel expenses for competitions, split between attending athletes.

 Where do the fees go?